 - Bison have a huge hump on their back which Buffaloes do not have.

 - Bison also have a thick beard that circles around their rib cage but Buffaloes do not have a thick beard.

 - A Bisons' temperament is associated with its rugged structure and it can be a very aggressive animal when threatened, Buffaloes on the other hand are peaceful animals.
 This is also the reason why it is domesticated.

 - Buffaloes grow up to 5 feet in size while Bison may grow to 6 feet.

 - Bison can run faster than Buffaloes.

 - Buffaloes can weigh between 800-1200 kg while Bison can weigh up to 1400 kg.

 Buffalo are highly domesticated or raised for their meat, hence they have a very lazy and tame habitat.
 They are accustomed to living in mild temperatures.
 Bison, on the other hand, are not domesticated.
 Bison are accustomed to rugged conditions and can survive extreme conditions.

-Bison are native to North and South America (but are also found in Asia and Africa now).
-Buffaloes are native to Asia and Africa (and found in other parts of the world now).
+Bisons are native to North and South America (but are also found in Asia and Africa now).
+Buffaloes are native to Asia and Africa (and are found in other parts of the world now).